Blue Cross Blue Shield of Kansas Negotiations: Latest Update

-Home > Wellness Resources > Health Library > How Reading Helps Language Development
+Home > Be Healthy > Health Library > How Reading Helps Language Development

 Speech and language lessons start in the uterus, where your unborn baby hears and responds to familiar voices.
 After birth, your newborn learns language by listening to the basic and distinct sounds (phonemes), such as the "tr" and "cl" sounds in the English language.